devopsengineerDan/Daniel_project/README.md

 > OPEN INTERSEST => Total number of Future Contracts HELD/OPEN by market participants at the end of a day

-> SLLIPAGE => During FUNDAMENTALS Affects Take Profit and Stop Loss
+> SLIPPAGE => During FUNDAMENTALS Affects Take Profit and Stop Loss